MoritzFago/icloud-tabs/README.md

 Config
 ------
 Most constants for update_config.py can be grabbed from watching requests with mitmproxy:
+IF YOU HAVE AN HTTP ERROR CODE 30* CHANGE HOST IN UPDATE.PY
 ```bash
 $ pip install mitmproxy
 $ mitmproxy -p 8080